velobarplus/zfs-manager/README.md

 usershare path = /var/lib/samba/usershares2
 ```

-If enabled, Cockpit ZFS Manager manages shares for the file systems only.
+If enabled, ZFS manager manages shares for the file systems only.
 Samba global configuration will need to be configured externally.

 ## Guides